Argentine University Federation: Latin America

 Since its beginnings the FUA supported a politic of Latin American unity and international solidarity.
 In 1920 Gabriel del Mazo signed, on behalf of the FUA, an exchange and coordination agreement with the Peruvian Federación de Estudiantes del Perús president Raúl Haya de la Torre.

 In 1921 the FUA participated of the organization of the First International Students Congress at Mexico City, from which the International Students Federation was born.
 In 1925 it participated of the organization of the First Ibero-American Students Congress also in Mexico city.
 In that congress Alfredo Palacios, Miguel de Unamuno, José Ingenieros, José Martí and José Vasconcelos are declared "teachers of the youth".

 In 1937 took place in Santiago de Chile the First Latin American Students Congress.
 In 1957 the FUA organised the Second Latin American Students Congress, in La Plata.

-FUA's presidents
+List of presidents

 Incomplete list of presidents of the: